jwfanDL/jwfanDL/_pages/about.md

 - *2019.01* First Prize in Graduate Innovation and Entrepreneurship Competition. (as an undergraduate student)
 - *2018.10* Hengtong Enterprise Scholarship of 2018.
 - *2017.10* National Encouragement Scholarship of 2017.

-# 📖 Educations
-- *2020.09 - 2022.12 (now)*, Master candidate at Beijing University of Posts and Telecommunications.
-- *2016.09 - 2020.06*, Bachelor at Beijing University of Posts and Telecommunications and Queen Marry University of London.

 # 💬 Invited Talks
 - *2022.07*, An informal talk about his recent work - DTR for action recognition at Peking University.